mem48/LandOwnership/README.md

 I've found that the Bing API is about 90% successful at geocoding addresses, doing well with clear and well-formatted ones but struggling when the address is more ambiguous.
 Fortunately, we have a backup plan.
 The Google Maps API is better at geocoding ambiguous addresses such as "The Red Lion pub, Ipswich".
 Google allow 40,000 free geocodes per month, so useless as a main geocoder (it would take 8 years to do), but ok to pick up the failures from Bing and try again.

 Even so, this will take a while, so I will post some interim results in a few months.
+For now I've put the first 300,000 points up on the map so I can test the code and visualisation.

 ## A few legal thoughts